 Frequency At Buckingham Park School art lessons will usually take place weekly, although there will be discretion for teachers to complete a unit as a ‘block’ when appropriate.

-Artists learnt about in each year group
+Artists we learn about in each year group

 In order to truly appreciate the intended vision for our curriculum, you must come in, to immerse and experience this for yourselves.
 Kapow Primary’s curriculum is designed in such a way that children are involved in the evaluation, dialogue and decision making about the quality of their outcomes and the improvements they need to make.
 By taking part in regular discussions and decision-making processes, children will not only know facts and key information about art, but they will be able to talk confidently about their own learning journey, have higher metacognitive skills and have a growing understanding of how to improve.